PostgresApp/PostgresApp/README.md

 - the binaries for PostgreSQL 11 - 12 are built on macOS 10.12 with Xcode 8.3.3

+- the binaries for PostgreSQL 13 are built on macOS 10.15 with Xcode 11.7

-- the GUI is built on macOS 10.15 with Xcode 11
+- the GUI is built on macOS 10.15 with Xcode 11.7

 It is of course possible to use other versions of macOS / Xcode (see details below), but those are the environments we use.